jeffchheng/brains-base/content/blog/2020-05-14-terrace-house-bgitc/index.md

 ---
 title: Terrace House - Boys & Girls in the City
 date: "2020-05-14T12:00:00.000Z"
-description: I did it!
-I finished Boys & Girls in the City!
+description: We did it!
+We finished Boys & Girls in the City!
 ---

-I did it!
-I finished Boys & Girls in the City!
+Nicole and I did it!
+We finished Boys & Girls in the City!
 As expected, I enjoyed it way more than Aloha State.

 Tokyo is truly the best city for the Terrace House concept.
 With it being the capital and most densely packed city, it’s easy to find interesting people, good food, and amazing sights.

 But enough about that.
-It’s time for me to get into my thoughts about the cast members and their progression through the series.
+Let's get into my thoughts about the cast members and their progression through the series.

 ## Makoto Hasegawa, 22, university student/baseball player